Why Are We Polarized and Why Does It Matter?

 - Date: May 15, 2020

-Participants will walk away with a set of strategies and skills—having practiced a few of them at the event itself—that they can integrate into their work and lives.
-It will be useful to anyone looking for more effective ways to deal with conflict and division, whether at home or at work, in schools or public life.
+Participants will come away with a set of strategies and skills that they can integrate into their work and lives.
+The day will be useful to anyone looking for more effective ways to deal with conflict and division, whether at home or at work, in schools or public life.
 It will have special relevance to people leading organizations explicitly devoted to bridging differences and to practitioners--educators, faith leaders, health professionals, civic leaders--whose roles often require that they help others negotiate their differences.

 If you have questions about whether or not this day is a fit for your work and goals, email us at email@example.com.